JAVASCRIPT NUMBER

 Javascript Number methods

-Number methods in javascript helps us to work with numbers.
-Primitive value such as 2, 18, etc can't have properties and methods but when we call methods on these values javascript treats it as an object.
+Number methods in javascript help us to work with numbers.
+A primitive value such as 2, 18, etc can't have properties and methods but when we call methods on these values javascript treats it as an object.

 1. isNaN In Javascript